 Types of Market Capitalization

-- When companies market cap is between the US $500 million to the US $ 2 billion, then it would be called as a small cap company.
+- When companies market cap is between the US $500 million to the US $ 2 billion, then it would be called a small-cap company.

-- Small cap companies are considered as risky for investment compared mid & large cap companies.
+- Small-cap companies are considered risky for investment compared to mid & large-cap companies.

-- The small company generally have more growth potential.
+- Small companies generally have more growth potential.

 - The mid-cap company is those whose market cap is more than the US $ 2 million & less than the US $ 10 million.

-- In the time of recession, a smaller company may get out of business but not the mid-cap companies.
+- In a time of recession, a smaller company may get out of business but not the mid-cap companies.

 - It has more growth potential compared to large-cap companies.

 - Large companies have a market cap of over US $ 10 billion.
 They are also called blue-chip stocks.

 - Large-cap stocks are comparatively safer than mid & small-cap companies.

 - Large-cap companies information availability is higher compared to mid & small-cap companies.

 The market cap helps to determine the size of the company.
 The large market cap of the company reflects well-known companies within an established industry.